MartinsBumanis/http-https-with-node/readme.md

-HTTP with nodejs.
-For future reference with personal comments.
+Learning about HTTP with nodejs, responses, status codes, file upload handling and axios.

-Learning from PluralSight.
+Learning from PluralSight with added comments.

+To make the cert can use:
+openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -nodes -subj "/" to generate key.